TypeDrop In only

 Our Legacy tiles are made of durable, UV stabilized .030" vinyl.
 They are water resistant, easy to clean, lightweight and easy to install.
 And, because they are water resistant, Legacy tiles are mold and mildew resistant, too!
 All of our Legacy ceiling tiles have been tested and achieve a Class A fire rating - essential for commercial or residential installations that require a fire rating for ceiling tiles to meet local fire codes.

-These tiles work for both grid mount and direct mount applications.
-It fits standard 15/16 - 1-1/2 inch suspension systems.
+These tiles work in standard 15/16" -1" suspension systems.
 These tiles give the decorative, tin ceiling look at an affordable price.